eagilson/TaekwondoPoomsaeAnalysis/README.md

 The project assumes all the data is in a folder labeled data located in the root directory.
 The data folder contains a file called EVENTS.JSON detailing all events.

+# Referee Analysis

+There are 3 dashboards to analyze referee performance.

+## Referee Analysis

+Running RefereeAnalysis.py generates a dashboard to examine individual referee's scoring.
+The dashboard has three tabs.

+**Referee Scoring Performance Dashboard** provides summary statistics for each referee aggregated at the event level.

+**Score Detail** provides the score details used to compute the summary statistics.

+**Score Difference Box Plots** graphs the box plots for the Accuracy and Presentation score differences.

+## Single Elimination Consistency

+Running SingleEliminationConsistency.py generates a dashboard that provides the level of agreement between referees for Single Elimination rounds.

+## Chung Sequential Advantage

+Running ChungSequentialAdvantage.py generates a dashabord that evaluate if Chung has an advantage in Single Elimination Random Draw rounds contested sequentially instead of simultaneously.

 # Scoring Systems

 Each Poomsae Scoring System utilized different database structures.
 A separate connector to unify the data for analysis is required.